-The External Investment Manager will select European convertibles bonds combining a fundamental financial analysis and a top down approach.
-The investment approach is based on both Credit and Equity analysis carried out by the External Investment Manager in order to select securities.
+The External Investment Manager believes that companies which embrace sustainability-related opportunities and challenges in concert with their financial opportunities and challenges are the most likely to generate shareholder value.
+The Sub-Fund uses a selection of securities complying with Environmental, Social and Governance (ESG) responsibility criteria.
+The portfolio is composed of issuers that are either leading in ESG best-practice or attractive due to their progression in ESG.
 The External Investment Manager's uses a proprietary ESG analysis, leading to ESG Rating and scoring, as well as a norms-based and activity-based controversy screening to define the investable universe for the Sub-Fund.

-On the corporate side, the External Investment Manager has developed an analytical framework to identify "Best in Class" companies.
-Companies are first selected on the basis of controversial sector exclusions and norms-based filtering.
-Subsequent to this selection, companies are further analysed on the basis of sector-specific development issues.
+The External Investment Manager has developed an analytical framework to identify "Best in Class" companies.
+Companies are first selected based on controversial sector exclusions and norms-based filtering.
+After this selection, companies are further analysed based on sector-specific development issues.
 These issues are approached from two distinct but related perspectives, a macro analysis (i.e. business activity analysis) and a micro analysis (i.e. stakeholder analysis).
-The results of the company and stakeholder analysis are combined and the External Investment Manager selects the companies with the top 80% scores within the investable universe.
-As part pf the macro analysis the External Investment Manager has identified 5 major long term sustainability trends that strongly influence the environment in which companies operate, affecting their future market challenges as well as their long-term growth and prosperity:
+The results of the company and stakeholder analysis are combined, and the External Investment Manager selects the companies with the top 50% scores within the investable universe.
+As part of the macro analysis the External Investment Manager has identified 5 major long term sustainability trends that strongly influence the environment in which companies operate, affecting their future market challenges as well as their long-term growth and prosperity:

 - Controversial Activities exclusion,

-- Norms-Based Analysis determines whether a company complies with the 10 principles of the UN GC for each of main categories (Human rights), Labour, Environment and anti-Bribery,
+- Norms-Based Analysis determines whether a company complies with the 10 principles of the UN Global Compact for each of main categories (Human rights), Labour, Environment, and anti-Bribery,

 - Business Activities Analysis,

 - Stakeholders Analysis,

-- Stewardship,
+- Stewardship.